intel/program-optimization-advice-exploration-scripts/README.md

 Run the python script:
 ```
 python extractCodelet.py
+```
 Below include some sample steps to try the loop extractor.
-Assuming the working directory is {path_to_working} and the repo is checked out at _/path_to_working_/`codelet-extractor`.
+Assuming the working directory is _path_to_working_ and the repo is checked out at _path_to_working_/`codelet-extractor`.
-```

 ### Testing using SPEC2017